 - Where children leave the school or college ensure their child protection file is transferred to the new school or college as soon as possible.
 This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained.
 Receiving schools should ensure that key staff such as DSLs and SENCOs are aware as required. - In addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
 For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives. - Ensure that CP records are retained for an appropriate length of time and the school has regard to any other requirement requiring specific retention periods.
 The current requirement under IICSA (Independent Inquiry into Child Sex Abuse) is that records of child sex abuse should be retained for the period of the inquiry.
-Please see details here - Ensure that, if a child goes missing or leaves to be educated at home, the child protection file is forwarded to the Safeguarding Unit Manager, County Hall, Northallerton, DL7 8AE ensuring secure transit and obtaining confirmation of receipt. - Ensure that the key worker in Prevention Service or Children's Social Care is informed where the child leaves the school.
+Please see details <a href="https://example.com/herealth/hereal - Ensure that, if a child goes missing or leaves to be educated at home, the child protection file is stored securely in school in line with school's data storage arrangements.